Drake's drake::multibody::Parser accepts model files written in a variety of input formats.

 In both formats, the drake:joint element is used as a substitute for standard joint elements, to allow support for non-standard joint types.
 The overall semantics are the same as for a standard joint.

-In SDFormat, the only supported type value is planar.
+In SDFormat, the supported type values are curvilinear and planar.
 The element must contain nested drake:parent, drake:child, and drake:damping elements.

-In URDF, supported type values are one of ball, planar, screw or universal.
-The nested elements are the same as those defined by the standard joint element with the exception of the screw joint type, which requires a nested drake:screw_thread_pitch element.
+In URDF, supported type values are one of ball, curvilinear, planar, screw or universal.
+The nested elements are the same as those defined by the standard joint element with the exception of the screw and curvilinear joint types. screw joints requires a nested drake:screw_thread_pitch element. curvilinear joints require a full geometric definition of a planar curvilinear path along which the joint moves, specified as the following:

 This element adds a drake::multibody::LinearBushingRollPitchYaw to the model.